brandonsoccer22/iFamily/README.md

 Then Install [Laravel](https://laravel.com/docs/5.7/installation) with "composer global require "laravel/installer" and add laravel to your PATH.
 See link for more details

-Clone Repository and run "composer install"
+Clone Repository and run "composer install" in the repositories parent directory

 In the repository, run the command "php artisan serve".
 The web application should be served locally.